County Man Charged With 24 Felonies for Child Porn

 Clayton Daniel Clyde Portell, 29, was charged last month in Franklin County Circuit Court with one count of first-degree promoting child pornography and 23 counts of possession of child pornography.

+An arraignment was scheduled in front of Circuit Judge Craig E. Hellmann Tuesday, May 14, at 9 a.m.

-According to Sheriff Steve Pelton, the Franklin County Sheriff’s Office Cyber Crimes Division and the Missouri Internet Crimes Against Children (MOICAC) began an investigation in to Portell’s online activities.
+On Monday, Sheriff Steve Pelton said the Franklin County Sheriff’s Office Cyber Crimes Division and the Missouri Internet Crimes Against Children (MOICAC) began an investigation in to Portell’s online activities last year.

 During a search, investigators found 25 images and 27 videos of child porn on Portell’s electronic devices.